johannthorir/holdmybeer/README.md

 	sudo systemctl enable holdmybeer.service
 	sudo service holdmybeer start

-##
-echo "Add a line to the nginx config to 'include snippets/holdmybeer.conf;'
+Then add a line to the nginx config to 'include snippets/holdmybeer.conf;'

 ## Copyright